 Dog Anxiety Problems

-I believe that the best way to help our dogs with their anxiety issues is through desensitization and by providing them with a calm and relaxed living environment.
+I believe that the best way to help our dogs with their anxiety issues, is through desensitization, as well as a calm and relaxed home environment.

-Dog calming equipment and medication are very tempting solutions because they involve very little to no effort from us.
+Dog calming equipment and medication are very tempting solutions, because they involve little to no effort from us.
 However, their long-term effectiveness is highly questionable.
-These methods work by suppressing or muting the effects of anxiety rather than addressing the source of the anxiety itself.
+These methods work by suppressing or muting the effects of anxiety, rather than addressing the source of the anxiety itself.

-This is in contrast with desensitization and home management techniques which target the anxiety stimulus and teaches the dog new ways to cope with fearful and stressful experiences.
-Rather than just suppressing symptoms, desensitization helps to build a dog’s confidence and promotes a stronger bond between the dog and his human companions.
+This is in contrast with desensitization and home management techniques, which target the anxiety stimulus, and teaches the dog new ways to cope with fear and stress.
+Rather than just suppressing symptoms, desensitization helps to build a dog’s confidence, and promotes a stronger bond between him and his human companions.